 Your Inheritance and Federal Inheritance Tax

 When you receive an inheritance, you don’t have to pay federal tax on it.
-Unless the combined gross assets and previous taxable gifts exceed a particular amount (for 2017, this exemption was $5,490,000, and for 2018 it's twice that), no estate tax return reporting the inheritance is required.
+Unless the combined gross assets and previous taxable gifts exceed a particular amount (for 2018, this exemption is $11,180,000), no estate tax return reporting the inheritance is required.
 This means only large estates are subject to estate tax.